The Vatican and Colosseum are two of Europe’s most popular tourist attractions.

 Rome Super Pass with Public Transport

-If you want to see both The Vatican and Colosseum with one ticket but don’t want to rush everything on the same day, you must opt for the Rome Super Pass.
+If you want to see both the Vatican and the Colosseum with one ticket but don’t want to rush everything on the same day, you must opt for the Rome Super Pass.

 The Rome Super Pass is an easy way to explore the best of Rome – the Vatican, Sistine Chapel, St. Peter’s Basilica, and Colosseum – over three days.

 And since it is not a guided tour, you can see the Roman attractions at your own pace.